 Many experiments on animals were done to test the effects and toxicity of LSD.
 Hofmann notes that the effects are most pronounced in the ‘higher’ parts of the brain and significant dosages were needed to elicit effects in ‘lower’ animals.
 One interesting observation is that at a certain dosage the webs of spiders were better proportioned than normal, but distorted at higher dosages.

 The dosage that kills half of the subjects (LD50) of LSD is 50-60 mg/kg for a mouse and 0.3mg/kg (300μg/kg) for rabbits.
-One elephant was given 0.3g of LSD and died a few minutes later, estimating (n=1) the lethal dosage at 60μg/kg.
+One elephant was given 0.3g (1000x the dose for a big trip) of LSD and started convulsing a few minutes later, estimating (n=1) the lethal dosage at 60μg/kg.

-LSD is absorbed completely through the gastrointestinal tract and thus injection won’t make the effects stronger.
+LSD is absorbed completely through the gastrointestinal tract and thus injection (vs sublingual, under the tongue, administration) won’t make the effects stronger.
 Hofmann also states that the molecules themselves are gone within a much quicker timeframe than 10-12 hours, the time the psychological/psychedelic effects persist.
 He states that the effects are of other mechanisms that LSD sets of.
 The dopamine and serotonin neurological functions are influenced by LSD.

 See the research papers database on LSD for more on this topic.